lita/interview-practice/README.md

-interview-practice
+Interview Practice
 ==================

-These are quick scripts I wrote to practice for interviews
+These are quick scripts I wrote to practice for interviews!